Garbage Patch State: Description

 The Wasteland cycle continues on the island of Mozia (Trapani), with a monumental installation that consists of five millions of plastic cups contained in metallic cages.
 The structure, seen from above, forms the word HELP.

 In June 2018, for the World Oceans Day, Maria Cristina Finucci launches her lates work in a very special location.
-A new HELP appears in the Roman Forum, Rome, as a sign of alarm to the millions of tourists that visit the famous archeological place.
+A new HELP appears in the Roman Forum, as a sign of alarm to the millions of tourists that visit the famous archeological place.

+In April 2019, during the Milan Design Week FuoriSalone, the installation HELP has been exhibited in the courtyard of Milan State University as part of INTERNI Magazine's "Re-evolution" exhibition.
+In the main courtyard of the University, the writing "HELP" had a luminous effect that made it appear to be glowing like lava.

+After Fuorisalone 2019, the fluorescent installation titled "What about the 8%?" was created for the Italian Institute of Culture in Los Angeles and serves as a thought-provoking exploration of ocean pollution caused by detergents.
+Designed for the patio of the Italian Institute of Culture in Los Angeles, the artwork replicates the surface of water, where dissolved detergents are vividly transformed by chemical reactants, resulting in an unnatural fluorescent effect.
+In the darkness, the detergent film on the ocean's surface cries out for help through the graffiti inscription "HELP."

+In April 2023, during Fuorisalone, the artist unveiled the installation "H2o Help", illuminating the Unipol building.
+This artwork delves into the urgent issue of ocean pollution and underscores the paramount importance of water conservation.
+The installation played a significant role in the exhibition, aligning seamlessly with the annual theme of INTERNI design re-evolution.

+Stretching across the lawn for over 70 meters in front of the Unipol building, the installation's public message gained heightened visibility at night.
+A colossal H2O symbol stood out in the darkness against the building's façade, reinforcing the critical message of environmental responsibility and the need to safeguard our planet's precious water resources.

 Collaborations

 Collaborators of this project have been academic institutions such as Ca' Foscari University of Venice, the universities La Sapienza and Roma Tre in Rome, and the European Institute of Design in Madrid.
-The project’s main partners were ENI for the installations in Paris, Rome, and Venice and ENDESA for the installation in Madrid.
+The project's main partners were ENI for the installations in Paris, Rome, and Venice and ENDESA for the installation in Madrid.

 Enel group and Enel X have been the sponsors of the HELP project in Rome together with Maccaferri Group.
 The Bracco Foundation has been supporting the Wasteland project in the events of Milan Expo 2015, and the Roman Forum.
 The foundation "Terzo Pilastro" has promoted the installation of HELP in Mozia.